 If you need assistance for water damage cleanup in the Greater Toronto Area, or if you want advice for how you can prevent it from happening to your property, Flood Services Canada can help you.
 Our professionals can provide you with solutions, and we can help you settle with your insurance company.
 We deploy our quick-response teams across Toronto, Oakville, Ajax, Whitby, Georgina, Barrie, Mississauga, and Lakeshore to help homeowners in a tough situation.
 We’re ready to provide 24/7 sewage, water damage, and food cleanup services and will use the best techniques, personnel, and technology to ensure your home or business is clean, safe, and dry as soon as possible.
 Contact us at (416) 302-2107 to learn more about preventative measures and our cleanup services or use our emergency hotline at (416) 999-3930 to get our rapid-response teams deployed to your location.
-You can also dial #247 toll-free from you cellphone.

 Latest posts by Chad Vanvari (see all)

 - How Long Does It Take to Dry Your House after a Flood? - September 3, 2019

 - How to Clean Up after a House Fire - August 20, 2019

 - How to Avoid Pipe Bursts in the Summer - August 6, 2019